Deep Cycle Batteries

 Deep Cycle Battery Charging

 Deep cycle batteries can be recharged in a variety of different ways.
 The most common method is the use of an external charging unit connected to a source of electrical power such as a wall socket.
-In an alternative energy system, the batteries are charged by solar panels via a solar charge controller that ensures the maximum output from the solar panels or array is directed to charge the batteries without overcharging them.
+In an alternative energy system, the batteries are charged by solar panels via a battery charge controller that ensures the maximum output from the solar panels or array is directed to charge the batteries without overcharging them.

 A deep cycle lead acid battery can generally be charged at any rate that does not produce excessive gassing, overcharging, or high temperatures.
 The battery absorbs very high current during the early part of the charge when its state of charge is at its lowest, but there is a limit to the safe current as the battery becomes fully charged.